ekkolon/aix/SECURITY.md

 ## Scope

-This security policy applies to the "rustx" project.
+This security policy applies to the "aix" project.
 Security issues in our dependencies or related projects should be reported to their maintainers.

 ## Contact

 If you have any questions or need to contact us for reasons other than security, please send an email to [ekkolon@proton.me](mailto:ekkolon@proton.me).

-We appreciate your cooperation in helping keep **rustx** secure for everyone.
+We appreciate your cooperation in helping keep **aix** secure for everyone.

 Thank you for your support and contributions!